-Most Swedish workplaces are part of a collective agreement between unions and employers that regulates wages and working conditions, including health and accident insurance.
-Collective agreements guarantee that the same rules apply to everyone and establish the minimum acceptable terms of employment in that sector – though employers are free to offer better terms.
+The majority of Swedish workplaces have collective agreements between unions and employers that regulate wages and working conditions, including health and accident insurance.
+These agreements also guarantee that the same rules apply to everyone and establish the minimum acceptable terms of employment in that sector.
+However, employers are free to offer better terms.

 If a collective agreement is in place at your workplace, you are covered by it even if you are not a member of the union.

 If there is no collective agreement in place, you can contact your union for assistance with questions related to your terms of employment.

 The terms of collective agreements vary between sectors, so always contact your employer or union to find out more about your employment terms.

 Swedish law forbids discrimination on the basis of ethnicity, religion, gender, age, sexual orientation or functional disabilities.
 This applies to all employers, employees and job applicants, regardless of whether or not the discrimination is intentional.